Transferring projects between DAWs

 To import a DAWproject file into Bitwig Studio, go to File > Open, or simply drag and drop the DAWproject file into your DAW window.

-Bitwig Studio (5.0.9 or later) and Presonus Studio One (6.5 and later) currently support DAWproject files.
+Bitwig Studio (5.0.9 or later), Presonus Studio One (6.5 and later), Steinberg Cubase (14 and later) currently support DAWproject files.
 There’s a DAWproject tool for use with Reaper.
 And stay tuned, because more software and DAW-makers are working on supporting it.

 Importing Ableton Live and FL Studio projects into Bitwig Studio